2026 Maine Science Festival

 of programming, space availability, types of science, and reaching as

 wide an audience as possible.
 Please note - Submissions close Dec.
-1st and we will send confirmations in January.
+26th and we will send confirmations out by the second week in January.

 A few things to keep in mind: we don’t charge for any event/activity so we